kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/00-installs/00-install.md

 `$ yarn add autoprefixer postcss_loader -D`

-* And we remove .babelrc and just add babel to transpile (based on the browser list what needs to be transpiled and what doesn't)
+* And we remove `.babelrc `and just add babel to transpile (based on the browser list what needs to be transpiled and what doesn't)
 * This may cause errors because you will need to install babel and I walk through that later
-* If it causes errors just comment out the babel part until my notes talk about .babelrc and use this instead of the .babelrc file
+* If it causes errors just comment out the babel part until my notes talk about `.babelrc` and use this instead of the .babelrc file
+* **takeaway** I like less files so if I can put babel code inside `